firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 To enable this function change the `AUTHENTICATION_GUARD` environment variable to `remote_user_guard`.

 Set the `AUTHENTICATION_GUARD_HEADER` to the HTTP header that will contain the user's identifier (usually the email address or a username).
-If the identifier is not the email address, please set `AUTHENTICATION_GUARD_EMAIL` to the HTTP that will contain the user's email address
+If the identifier is not the email address, please set `AUTHENTICATION_GUARD_EMAIL` to the HTTP header that will contain the user's email address

 ### How it works